 “How did I get here?”
 At the point that this picture was being taken, that’s about what I was thinking.
 Well, that and “I’m tearing up!
 Are my contacts gonna fall out?”
-You see, I had just gotten contacts for the first time about a week prior.
+You see, I had just started wearing contacts for the first time about a week before.
 You never know what might happen.

 But yeah…how did I get to the place where I was standing on a stage, holding a trophy and being crowned the top speller in the nation for 1989?
 You’re asking that too…that’s why you’re here.

 The whole story begins at a shopping mall in Englewood, CO, in early September of 1983.
 My 2nd grade teacher, Mrs. Zen, had mentioned to my parents that I had an unusual aptitude for spelling.
 She recommended that I compete in a spelling bee for the fun of it.
 Well, my parents found this spelling bee at a shopping mall, of all places.
 I enrolled, competed, and won my first spelling bee right there with the word “population.”
-And oh boy…the thrill of victory was pretty intoxicating.
+And the thrill of winning hooked me at that moment.

 In fifth grade, the district bee organizers remembered me, and hurled the competition’s most difficult word at me in the first round, hoping to knock me out.
 Unfortunately, mission accomplished.
 My career ended right then, fairly painfully.

 But then in sixth grade, I transferred to a Catholic school where teachers took spelling very seriously.
 I thrived under the school’s rigorous spelling program.
 I won the district bee on a word that was on par with the word that knocked me out the previous year.
 But the biggest thrill came a few months later, when I won the Colorado-Wyoming bee, and was sent packing to Washington to compete at the National Spelling Bee!
 The trip to Washington was a blast, and I certainly didn’t mind finishing 41st out of 185 spellers.
 I was just happy to have made it there.